Slow uptake for promising new COVID-19 treatment in Minnesota

 At Bloomington-based HealthPartners, clinicians can connect patients to treatments offered through a CVS Health program, but the evidence so far shows the therapy "hasn't been a home run when it comes to preventing hospitalization and death," said Dr. Mark Sannes, an infectious disease specialist.
 The numbers support "skepticism," Sannes said, although he noted that studies are ongoing.

-At this point, monoclonal antibodies in Minnesota are not a scare resource, said Razonable, who called demand for the treatment at Mayo "steady."
+At this point, monoclonal antibodies in Minnesota are not a scarce resource, said Razonable, who called demand for the treatment at Mayo "steady."

 Working under the initial assumption that supplies would be scarce, health systems developed plans to ethically ration treatment access by randomly selecting patients to receive it.
 But low demand at the University of Wisconsin has kept doctors from having to do so, said Dr. Peter Newcomer, chief clinical officer at UW Health.